 Envirocon is committed to maintaining the highest standards of business conduct and ethics.
-The reputation of Envirocon, Inc for integrity and fair dealing is one of our most important and valuable assets.
-Only hard work, honesty and conformance to this Code of Business Conduct and Ethics can preserve and strengthen this asset.
+The reputation of Envirocon, Inc. for integrity, honesty and fair dealing is one of our most important and valuable assets.
+Only hard work, honesty and adherence to the Code of Business Conduct and Ethics can preserve and strengthen this asset.